The Workshop is a residential program for homeless men that teaches life-skills needed for employment. It opened in 2005.

 - empowers them to live productive lives and to reach their full potential.

-The Workshop itself is a one-story complex that was constructed out of an unused warehouse.
+The Workshop itself is a one-story complex that was constructed out of an unused industrial building.
 The Workshop has a dormitory that sleeps eight, a kitchen, dining room, living room, bathrooms, laundry room, fitness room, small grooming room, two classrooms, computer room, A/V training room, staff bedrooms, volunteer room, and offices for the manager and staff.

 Phase 1 of the program is classroom-oriented.
 Phase 2 provides employment support.
 Students move from one phase to the next when they are ready.
 The length of time each student spends in the program will vary.
 They may take as little as a few months or up to two years to finish.